All the best experiences

 Due to its long filtration process, the water emerges as some of the clearest naturally occurring water in the world.
 Therefore, the glacier deserves at least some credit for Silfra Fissure being recognized as one of the top destinations for snorkeling and diving worldwide.

-How to Get to Langjokull
+How To Get To Langjokull

-Langjokull in the HighlandsLangjokull is located in the Highlands, and the two main Highland tracks connecting the north and the south of Iceland lie alongside it.
-The Kaldidalur Road stretches north from Thingvellir National Park to the Husafell area.
+Jeep driving toward Langjokull Glacier at sunset on an Iceland highlands adventure tour.Langjokull is located in the Highlands, and the two main Highland tracks connecting the north and the south of Iceland lie alongside it.
+The Kaldidalur Road stretches north from Thingvellir National Park to the area of Husafell.

-1. Guided Langjokull Day Tours
+Guided Langjokull Day Tours

-For a structured experience on a tighter schedule, guided day tours offer a range of transportation options and activities.
+Snowmobiles on snowy Langjokull Glacier in Iceland with bright winter sun during a Golden Circle adventure tour.For a structured experience on a tighter schedule, guided day tours offer a range of transportation options and activities.

-2. Self-Drive Tours to Lanjokull Glacier
+Self-Drive Tours to Langjokull Glacier

-Travelers who like to explore at their own pace may enjoy embarking on self-drive tours with a captivating stop at Langjokull.
+A car driving through the Highlands toward Langjokull Glacier on an epic self-drive tour in Iceland.Travelers who like to explore at their own pace may enjoy embarking on self-drive tours with a captivating stop at Langjokull.

-3. Langjokull Vacation Packages
+Langjokull Vacation Packages

-To take all of the transportation and accommodation arrangements off your plate, book a comprehensive vacation package.
+Sunny winter view of Langjokull Glacier in Iceland with bright sun reflecting on snowy landscapes.To take all of the transportation and accommodation arrangements off your plate, book comprehensive vacation packages.

-4. Guided Multi-Day Tours of Langjokull
+Guided Multi-Day Tours of Langjokull

-Guided multi-day tours are a terrific option for first-timers and can reveal hidden gems to returning visitors.
+Visitors exploring the ice tunnels inside Langjökull Glacier in Iceland on a guided glacier tour.Guided multi-day tours are a terrific option for first-timers and can reveal hidden gems to returning visitors.

 Going “Into the Glacier” at Langjokull

-A traveler stands in the Ice Tunnel of Langjokull.Near the highest peaks of Langjokull, intrepid travelers can find a man-made ice tunnel.
+A traveler stands in the Ice Tunnel of Langjokull.Near the highest peaks of Langjokull, adventurous travelers can find a man-made ice tunnel.
 Designed and constructed by geophysicist and presidential candidate Ari Trausti Guðmundsson, the tunnel allows visitors to explore this natural wonder from the inside out.

 Guests traverse beneath Langjokull's thick ice sheet, experiencing the vivid blue coloration within and gaining insight into the glacier's beauty and structure.
 It is the only place in the world where this is possible.

-Places to Stay Near Langjokull
+Places To Stay Near Langjokull

-We recommend visitors to the glacier seek out stylish and comfortable accommodations in the nearby villages of Reykholt and Husafell.
+The beautifully restored old church of Reykholt, a village near Langjokull Glacier, ideal for stays during glacier visits.We recommend that visitors to the glacier seek out stylish and comfortable accommodations in the nearby villages of Reykholt and Husafell.

 • Guesthouse Gamli Baer: Have a cozy, communal experience with other travelers from all over the world at this Husafell bed and breakfast.